BerkeleyHCI/PolymorphicBlocks/README.md

 ### Parts Data

 Most passive parts / discretes are selected from a 2022 JLCPCB parts table (included in this repository).
-This parts table still mostly works, though basic parts have drifted and some pats may be out of stock.
+This parts table still mostly works, though basic parts have drifted and some parts may be out of stock.
 JLC no longer makes parts tables publicly available.

 ### Contributing